SolomonAdeyoola/Project-3-MERN_STACK/project3.md

 The index.js file was updated to reflet the use of .env so that Node.js can connect to the datatbase as below:

 ![index.js with env vartiable](./images/capture_index.PNG)

-*.env use in index.js*
+*.env used in index.js*

 Testing Backend Code without Frontend using RESTful API.
 Postman APP is used for the test as below

 ![POST](./images/POST_.PNG)
-*USing POST request in Postman to test API endpoints*
+*Using POST request in Postman to test API endpoints*

 ![GET](./images/GET_.PNG)
-*USing GET request in Postman to test API endpoints*
+*Using GET request in Postman to test API endpoints*

 Step 2 – Frontend creation